Note: This is an archived profile of a former U.S. Institute of Peace expert. The information is current as of the dates of tenure.

-Daniel Brumberg is a senior program officer with the Center for Conflict Management where he focuses on issues of democratization and political reform in the Middle East and wider Islamic world.
+Daniel Brumberg is a special advisor for Iran & North Africa.
+He focuses on issues of democratization and political reform in the Middle East and wider Islamic world.
 He is also an associate professor at Georgetown University and a former senior associate in the Carnegie Endowment’s Democracy and Rule of Law Project (2003-04).

 Previously, he was a Jennings Randolph senior fellow at USIP, where he pursued a study of power sharing in the Middle East and Southeast Asia.
 Brumberg was a Mellon junior fellow at Georgetown University and a visiting fellow at the International Forum on Democratic Studies.
 He was a visiting professor in the Department of Political Science at Emory University and a visiting fellow in the Middle East Program in the Jimmy Carter Center, and has taught at the University of Chicago.
 Brumberg is the author of many articles on political and social change in the Middle East and wider Islamic world.
 With a grant from the MacArthur Foundation, he is currently working on a comparative study of power-sharing experiments in Algeria, Kuwait and Indonesia.